Author the criteria

 Criterion-level rubrics in a project folder with schema validation, examples, evidence requirements, and theme tags.

 Write the criteria.
-Score with a mock or BYO judge.
+Score with a mock or your own judge.
 Diff the wording, see the score impact.
+After a competitor lost four terabytes, including who its workers were, nobody wants tooling that pools their data.
+This never does.

 Criterion-level rubrics in a project folder with schema validation, examples, evidence requirements, and theme tags.